dgraph-io/dgraph/contrib/config/vault/docker/README.md

 # HashiCorp Vault Integration: Docker

-This shows how to setup a local staging server for HashiCorp Vault and Dgraph.
+This shows how to set up a local staging server for HashiCorp Vault and Dgraph.
 This demonstrates using best practices with two personas:

 * `admin` persona with privileged permissions to configure an auth method
-* `app` persona (`dgraph`) - consumer of secrets stored in Vault
+* `app` persona (`dgraph`) - a consumer of secrets stored in Vault

 Overview: